hliyan/hliyan.github.io/_posts/2015-05-28-Jekyll-post-script.md

 title: Jekyll post script
 date: 2015-05-28 11:51:18
 ---
 I copied and adapted this simple [script](https://github.com/tlatsas/utils-scripts/blob/master/jekyll-post) by [tlatsas](https://github.com/tlatsas) for creating new Jekyll posts.
-This post was created using this very script
+This post was created using this very script.

 ~~~ bash
 #!/bin/bash